 The two other stations in the network are a weather station on the Fire Tower in the middle of the Forest, and the Building Station in the Science Center, which tracks energy and water usage as well as interior climate.
 All stations in the network use radio telemetry to transmit data to a Base Station in the Science Center once each hour.

 Legacy data on forest growth, collected since 1930, are available online in the Calvin Stillman Research Archive, thanks to the generosity of members of the Stillman family.

 All Consortium-managed data are listed in our Data Catalog.
-Requests for data not available online should be made to the Consortium's Network/Data Manager, Matthew Munson.
+Requests for data not available online should be made to the Consortium's Research and Data Manager, Kate Terlizzi.